Roasted Sweet Potatoes

 4

-Oh baby this recipe is going to blow your mind!
-Combine the sweetness of maple syrup with the roasted sweet potatoes, and the savory flavor of the shawarma lentils and hummus, and baby you got a match made in heaven.
-This recipe was made in partnership with my friends at Maple From Canada and is easy to make and maybe your go-to lunch or side dish this summer.
-Let me know what you think in the comments below if you try it!
+Oh baby, this roasted sweet potatoes recipe is going to blow your mind!
+Combine the natural sweetness of maple-glazed sweet potatoes with savory shawarma-spiced lentils and creamy hummus, and you’ve got a match made in heaven.
+These crispy roasted sweet potatoes are perfectly caramelized on the outside and fluffy on the inside, making them the ultimate side dish or bowl base.
+This recipe was made in partnership with my friends at Maple From Canada and is easy to make for your go-to lunch or dinner this season.

 Roasted sweet potatoes on a dish with fresh herbs, surrounded by ingredients